The Biomechanics Initiative and National Biomechanics Day Celebrate The Breakthrough Science of the 21st Century

 Founder and Director, The Biomechanics Initiative and National Biomechanics Day

-*While most sites will hold NBD 2020 on April 8th, some cannot due to scheduling conflicts.
-These sites will celebrate NBD on dates close to April 8th and so contribute to the enjoyment and excitement of NBD 2020.
+*While most sites will hold NBD 2021 on April 7th, some cannot due to scheduling conflicts.
+These sites will celebrate NBD on dates suitable to their schedules and so contribute to the enjoyment and excitement of NBD 2021.